openshift/csi-driver-shared-resource/docs/install.md

-# Installing the Projected Resource CSI driver
+# Installing the Shared Resource CSI driver

 ## Before you begin